Salmon Fight Behaviour

 By Jock Monteith 6th December 2018

-Here's a few paragraphs on how salmon react when they've been hooked based on 'practice' not 'theory'.
-Nothing beats professional time spent on a Scottish salmon river for observing the various aspects of this fine pursuit.
+Here's a few paragraphs on how to set a spinning lure hook based on 'practice' not 'theory'.
+Nothing beats professional time spent on a Scottish salmon river for observing the various aspects of this glorious pursuit.

 The Calm Before The Storm

-Firstly I'd like to commence with something that is not commonly known or regarded but looses hundreds of salmon on the Tay each year which I'm convinced is due to angler's misconception that the split second a salmon takes their spinning lure it is going to 'take off' like a bohemian bonefish on some death defying down river charge and break their nylon unless anything but the 'lightest' of clutch settings is deployed.
-The powerful runs from a salmon don't start until the fish realises it's in danger and that can sometimes be many minutes into contact but very seldom within the first 15 seconds as at that point the fish doesn't know what's going on.
+Firstly I'd like to commence with something that is not commonly known or regarded but loses hundreds of salmon hooking opportunities on the Tay each year which I'm convinced is due to angler's misconception that the split second a salmon takes their spinning lure it is going to 'take off' like a bohemian bonefish on some death defying down river charge and break their nylon unless anything but the 'lightest' of clutch settings is deployed.
+The powerful runs from a salmon don't start until the fish realises it's in danger and that can sometimes be many minutes into contact but very seldom within the first 15 seconds that I can ever recall as at that early stage of proceedings the fish doesn't know what's going on.

 Tighten Up Your Spinning Reel Clutch To Set The Hook